 10:30am – Collect your Barcelona Card and Public Transport Card

-If you choose to have your Turbopass delivered, your Turbopass, Barcelona Card, Public Transport Card and Sagrada Familiar ticket will be sent to your home address for a small delivery fee.
+If you choose to have your Turbopass delivered, your Turbopass, Barcelona Card, Public Transport Card and Sagrada Familia ticket will be sent to your home address for a small delivery fee.